signature replay attacks succeed when contracts verify signatures without tracking processed message hashes

 When a contract verifies a signature but does not record which message hashes have been processed, the same signed message can be submitted repeatedly.
 Three defense mechanisms exist: tracking processed hashes in a mapping, including the contract address in the signed data (preventing cross-contract replay), and including a nonce (preventing same-contract replay).

-Since [[signature malleability allows replay by computing complementary ECDSA signatures without the private key]], even tracking raw signatures is insufficient — the signed hash itself must be tracked.
-EIP-712 provides a standardized approach to structured signature data that includes chain ID and contract address.
-When constructing hashes for signing, since [[abi.encodePacked concatenates types shorter than 32 bytes without padding creating collision risks]], using packed encoding to construct the signed message allows attackers to craft different inputs that produce the same hash.
+Since [[signature malleability allows replay by computing complementary ECDSA signatures without the private key]], even tracking raw signatures is insufficient; the signed hash itself must be tracked.
+EIP-712 provides standardized structured signature data including chain ID and contract address.
+Since [[abi.encodePacked concatenates types shorter than 32 bytes without padding creating collision risks]], packed encoding in signed messages allows attackers to craft different inputs producing the same hash.

 ---